jwnwilson/fastapi-aws-template/{{cookiecutter.project_slug}}/README.md

 A serverless (AWS lambda) FastAPI template intended to be extended with other microservices using SQS to communicate between services.

-This is a test edit to see how cruft works

 # Requirements

 This project requires installed on your OS.